Gadoof/Gadoof/reverse_shell_playbook.md

 export TERM=xterm-256color
 echo $TERM
 ```
-You should now be able to clear your terminal!
+You should now be able to clear your terminal and use text editors like nano and vim.

 ### Validate Shell for User
 ```